Try It Yourself

 Learning Objectives

-- Apply the concept of requests & responses, body & messages in a real-world example.
+- Apply the concept of HTTP calls (requests & responses) in a real-world example

 - Use the Flow Designer to create, build, and install flows